 Hazardous materials and environmental matters.
 Certain of our R&D processes will involve the controlled use of hazardous materials.
 We are subject to federal, provincial, and local laws and regulations governing the use, manufacture, storage, handling, and disposal of such materials and certain waste products.
-Although our management believes that its procedures for handling and disposing of such materials comply with the standards prescribed, the risk of accidental contamination or injury from these materials cannot be completely eliminated.
+Although our management believes that its procedures for handling and disposing of such materials comply with the standards prescribed, the risk of accidental contamination or injury from these laws or regulations.

+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE AND NINE MONTHS ENDED JULY 31, 2020 AND 2019 materials cannot be completely eliminated.
 In the event of such an accident, we could be held liable for damages, and such liability could exceed our resources.
 We are not specifically insured with respect to this liability.
 Although our management believes that it currently complies in all material respects with applicable environmental laws and regulations, we may be required to incur significant costs to comply with environmental laws and regulations in the future.
-Furthermore, there can be no assurance that our operations, business, or assets will not be materially adversely affected by current or future environmental laws or regulations.
+Furthermore, there can be no assurance that our operations, business, or assets will not be materially adversely affected by current or future environmental